VonHeikemen/lsp-zero.nvim/doc/md/autocomplete.md

 ## Customizing nvim-cmp

 What I actually recommend is using `cmp` directly.
-Let lsp-zero do the "minimal" config, then use the module `cmp` any extra feature you want.
+Let lsp-zero do the "minimal" config, then use the module `cmp` to add any extra features you want.

 Make sure you setup `cmp` after lsp-zero, so you can override every option properly.
+Like this.

 ```lua
 local lsp = require('lsp-zero').preset({})